rcarver/config/README.md

     $ config-ec2-create-node --blueprint=webserver --cluster=production

+(MC: I'm curious how it has access to my git repository)

 Here we've specified the two required parameters: The Blueprint used to configure the server, and the Cluster that the resulting Node will belong to.
 We wait for AWS to provision us a server, and once the server